msupply-foundation/conforma-web-app/docs/internal/Filters-for-Applications.md

 - other optional filters selected

 The user has access to links to see each type of application list from the top menu or from their dashboard - the link will set basic filters in the main URL route of the list: `/applications`.
-For example to see the list of Applications for "Drug Registration" applyed by you has this link: `/applications?type=user-registration&user-role=applicant`.
+For example to see the list of Applications for "Drug Registration" applied by you has this link: `/applications?type=user-registration&user-role=applicant`.

 The `type` is the template code related to the applications type to be listed.
 The `user-role` is used to determine which columns should be displayed.